FOLLOW US

 Independent travel and adventure tourism

-If you’re planning to travel within the Philippines, away from the main resort areas and tourist spots, contact the authorities in the local area as part of your preparation.
+If you’re planning to travel away from the main resort areas and tourist spots, contact the authorities in the local area as part of your preparation.

-Always leave travel plans, passport details and credit cards with friends, colleagues or relatives.
-Carry identification such as a driving licence or passport copy at all times, and make sure the emergency contact details in your passport are up to date.
+Always leave travel plans and your passport and credit card details with friends, colleagues or relatives.
+Carry identification such as a driving licence or copy of your passport at all times, and make sure the emergency contact details in your passport are up to date.

 Water safety

 Swimming and surfing beaches are unlikely to have lifeguards or warning signs, so get advice from your hotel or local residents before starting any activities.
-The seas can be extremely dangerous and British nationals are regularly in trouble in the water, or even drown.
+The seas can be extremely dangerous and British nationals regularly get into trouble in the water, or even drown.

 Scuba diving